rztprog/rztprog/README.md

 ![Commits Badge](https://badges.pufler.dev/commits/monthly/rztprog)

+## Whoami
 <p>
-  I've Taking part in Le Wagon Lille Web Development Bootcamp in 2021, now im ready to found a fullstack job in your company.
+  I've Taking part in Le Wagon Lille Web Development Bootcamp in 2021, now im ready to found a fullstack job in your company 👀.
   <br/>
-  I am also interested by cryptommonaies, security, and dev of course 😎.
+  I am also interested by cryptocurrencies, security, and dev of course 😎.
 </p>

 ## Github stats